Capturing Mother’s Day

 This is one for those of you who love a little TLC… so let’s think candid – set up your self- timer and try this.
 Get your dressing gowns on and have a pamper morning on Mother’s Day.
 Think facemasks, rollers, makeup and nail polish!

 You don’t have to break the bank with these matching outfits!
-Jeans and a plain T can work just as effectively as a Chanel suit darlings :)
+Jeans and a plain white tee can work just as effectively as a Chanel suit darlings :)

-These theatrical, stylized shots require an element of planning – everything from location and weather forecast, to hair and make-up will need to be considered before embarking on this kind of shoot.
+Therefore, this type of theatrical and stylized Mother’s Day photography requires an element of planning – everything from location and weather forecast, to hair and make-up will need to be considered before embarking on this kind of shoot.

 Things to try: Why not add in props, flowers, cuddly toys, capture moments having lunch together, looking at memories shared together, look at old books and photo albums.